 The inaugural Grizzlies Forensics Invitational was hosted by The Bear Creek School in January 2013.
-In 2020, the tournament was held online, and after a pandemic-related hiatus in 2021, Bear Creek's forensics team is excited to host the tenth annual Grizzlies Forensics Invitational on our beautiful campus in Redmond!
+In 2020, the tournament was held online, and after a pandemic-related hiatus in 2021, the tournament returned in 2022.
+In 2023, Bear Creek's forensics team is excited to host the eleventh annual Grizzlies Forensics Invitational on our beautiful campus in Redmond!

 Questions?
 Contact Bear Creek Forensics Coach Rob Sorensen (firstname.lastname@example.org).

 Please check speechanddebate.org to find the current topics.
 In each event, we will offer two divisions — Open and Novice — in four debate events.
 Please move current JV competitors up into Open, not down into Novice.

 - Lincoln-Douglas (LD): We will use the November/December topic for debate, following the standard National Speech & Debate Association (NSDA) time format (6-3-7-3-4-6-3 with four minutes of preparation time per competitor).

 - Cross Examination (CX): Novices must restrict themselves to the case areas fixed at the fall WSFA meeting.
 We will use the 8-3-5 format with five minutes of preparation time per team.

 - Public Forum (PF): We will use the November topic area as published by the NSDA.
 We will use the 4-3-2 format with two minutes of preparation time per team.